-Social Democrats sign up to new Merkel-led German government
+German Social Democrats back new Merkel-led coalition

-BERLIN (Reuters) - Germany’s Social Democrats (SPD) voted decisively for another coalition with Chancellor Angela Merkel’s conservatives on Sunday, clearing the way for a new government in Europe’s largest economy after months of political uncertainty.
+BERLIN (Reuters) - Germany’s Social Democrats (SPD) voted decisively for another coalition with Chancellor Angela Merkel’s conservatives on Sunday, clearing the way for a new government in Europe’s largest economy and ending months of political uncertainty.

-Two thirds of the membership voted“yes” to the deal — a wider margin than many had expected — meaning Merkel could be sworn in for a fourth term as early as the middle of the month in a repeat of the grand coalition that has governed since 2013.
+Two thirds of the membership voted“yes” to the deal, a party official said — a wider margin than many had expected — meaning Merkel could be sworn in for a fourth term by mid-March, in a repeat of the grand coalition that has governed since 2013.

-The challenges are piling up for Merkel, who has been acting chancellor for more than five months since an inconclusive election, with the European Union looking for leadership on economic and security issues and France seeking a partner for President Emmanuel Macron’s ambitious EU reform plans.
+The challenges are piling up for Merkel, who has been acting chancellor for more than five months since an inconclusive election, with Europe looking to its largest country for leadership on a host of economic and security issues.

-A statement from his office added:“France and Germany will work together on new initiatives in the coming weeks to bring the European project forward.”
+Addressing party activists lining the balconies around the atrium of the party’s Berlin headquarters early on Sunday, acting SPD leader Olaf Scholz said:“We now have clarity: the SPD will join the next German government.”

-Acting SPD leader Olaf Scholz announced the result to applause from activists lining the balconies around the atrium of the party’s Berlin headquarters early on Sunday.
+Merkel took to her party’s Twitter feed to congratulate the SPD.“I look forward to working with the SPD again for the good of our country,” she said.

-“We now have clarity: the SPD will join the next German government,” Scholz said.
-The party had initially planned to go into opposition after its worst election result since Germany became a federal republic in 1949.
+European Commissioner for Economic and Financial Affairs Pierre Moscovici congratulated the SPD for“their responsible and decisive vote” on Twitter and said Germany was now“ready to engage for a stronger Europe”.

-Merkel, in power since 2005, took to her party’s Twitter feed to congratulate the SPD.“I look forward to working with the SPD again for the good of our country,” she said.
+French Finance Minister Bruno Le Maire wrote on Twitter that he had spoken to Scholz and acting finance minister Peter Altmaier, a Merkel ally, by telephone on Sunday morning to discuss giving the euro zone new impetus after the SPD’s vote, adding:“Resolved to work closely together!”

 The SPD ballot pitted the leadership of the center-left party against the radical youth wing, which wanted the SPD to rebuild in opposition after a disastrous election showing.